-The data contain records for U.S. coastal waters for calendar years 2009, 2010, 2011, and 2012.
+The data contain records for U.S. coastal waters for calendar years 2009, 2010, 2011, 2012, 2013, and 2014.
 Records are filtered to one minute and formatted in zipped, monthly file geodatabases by Universal Transverse Mercator (UTM) zone.
 View the index map of UTM zones for an area of interest.
-To download AIS data, users must request a username and password.
-Note: Ship name and call sign fields have been removed, and the MMSI (Maritime Mobile Service Identity) field has been encrypted for the 2010, 2011, and 2012 data at the request of the U.S. Coast Guard.
+Note: Ship name and call sign fields have been removed, and the MMSI (Maritime Mobile Service Identity) field has been encrypted for the 2010, 2011, 2012, 2013, and 2014 data at the request of the U.S. Coast Guard.

 Download the Data